tintamarre/etc/notes/fedora-workstation-setup.md

 switcher, tray, clock.

 Relog for stumpwm to be active with MATE.
-It should replace its modeline with the solitary MATE panel we've configured above before relogging.
+It should replace its modeline with the solitary MATE panel we've configured.

 ## Mate Terminal Settings